Smokers & Surgery – The Impact of Smoking

 Can I smoke e-cigarettes before surgery?

 No, you shouldn’t smoke e-cigarettes before the surgery.
-The surgeon won’t allow any smoking alternatives prior to the surgery.
+The surgeon won’t allow any smoking alternatives before the surgery.

 Next Steps